alyssaq/alyssaq.github.io/source/_posts/20150114-computing-the-axes-or-orientation-of-a-blob.md

 ## Comparison
 In this case, using image moments would be faster since we do not have to find the $(x, y)$ coordinates to the blob pixels.
 Both methods would encounter issues with images containing lots of noise.

 The partial PCA calculated the largest eigenvalue of 2942.0060 and its eigenvector [0.3997, -0.9166].
-By a slight difference, image moments returned the largest eigenvalue of calculated the largest eigenvalue of 2943.2583 and its eigenvector of [0.4027, -0.9153].
+By a slight difference, image moments returned the largest eigenvalue of 2943.2583 and its eigenvector of [0.4027, -0.9153].
 Their $\theta$ difference is less than a fifth of $1^\circ$.

 For asymmetric blobs, both methods will be biased to the side that has the higher concentration of pixels.
 Heres an image where the axes appear to be slightly off and over-rotates in an attempt to align it (original image on the left):